 Piper nigrum, or peppercorn plant, is a tropical plant cultivated for its black, white, and red peppercorns.
 The three colors of peppercorn are simply different stages of the same peppercorn.
 Black peppercorns are the dried immature fruit or drupes of the peppercorn plant while white pepper is made from the inner portion of the mature fruit.

 How to Grow Peppercorns

-Growing black pepper plants are actually vines most often propagated through vegetative cuttings and interspersed among shade crop trees, such as coffee.
-Conditions for growing black pepper plants require high temps, heavy and frequent rainfall, and well draining soil, met in the countries of India, Indonesia and Brazil — the greatest commercial exporters of peppercorns.
+Black pepper plants are actually vines most often propagated through vegetative cuttings and interspersed among shade crop trees such as coffee.
+Conditions for growing black pepper plants require high temps, heavy and frequent rainfall, and well-draining soil, all of which are met in the countries of India, Indonesia, and Brazil– the greatest commercial exporters of peppercorns.

-So, the question is how to grow peppercorns for the home environ.
-These warm loving plants will stop growing when temps drop below 65 F. (18 C.) and do not tolerate frost; as such they make great container plants.
-Situate in full sun with 50 percent or greater humidity, or inside the house or greenhouse if your region does not fit this criteria.
+So, the question is how to grow peppercorns for the home environment.
+These warm loving plants will stop growing when temps drop below 65 degrees F. (18 C.) and do not tolerate frost; as such, they make great container plants.
+Situate in full sun with 50 percent or greater humidity, or inside the house or greenhouse if your region does not fit these criteria.

-Feed the plant moderately with a 10-10-10 fertilizer in the amount of ¼ teaspoon per gallon of water every one to two weeks, excluding winter months when feeding should cease.
+Feed the plant moderately with a 10-10-10 fertilizer in the amount of ¼ teaspoon (5 mL.) per gallon (4 L.) of water every one to two weeks, excluding winter months when feeding should cease.

 Water thoroughly and consistently.
 Do not allow to dry out too much or overwater since peppercorn plants are susceptible to root rot.

-To stimulate peppercorn production, keep the plant under bright light and warm — above 65 F. (18 C.).
+To stimulate peppercorn production, keep the plant under bright light and warm– above 65 degrees F. (18 C.).
 Be patient.
-Peppercorns are slow growing and it will take a couple of years before they produce flowers that lead to peppercorns.
+Peppercorn plants are slow-growing and it will take a couple of years before they produce flowers that lead to peppercorns.